govau/notify-client-java/DOCUMENTATION.md

 ### Response

-If the request to the client is successful, you will receive a `TemplateList` response.
+If the request to the client is successful, the client will return a `TemplateList`:

 ```java
 List<Template> templates;